sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 ![alt text](T4diagram2.png)

 ### Justification
-NOTE: Justification for the session key and using RSA over diffie hellman are expound upon in **T4.** A second simple application is built just to generate key pairs.
-User can generate the key pair then give the public key to the administrator to create the account outside the system.
+NOTE: Our system depends on the assumption that a second simple application is built solely to generate key pairs.
+This application allows users to generate the key pair and give the public key to the administrator for account creation outside the system.
+Justification for the session key and using RSA over diffie hellman are expound upon in **T4.**

-Using RSA to authenticate provides us better, more robust security over using a standard password based system.
-In addition, this system was already being implemented for T4 to establish and exchange a session key.
-Since this system provides mutual authentication it makes sense to simplify things and not use a redundant system like passwords.
+Using RSA to authenticate provides us better, more robust security compared to the alternative standard password-based system.
+In addition, this protocol was already being utilized in T4 to establish and securely exchange a session key.
+Since this protocol provides mutual authentication, it makes sense to simplify user interaction and not require a redundant password login.

 ## T2: Token Modification/Forgery
 Assumption: **T4** is correctly implemented, this message will be encrypted.